HoganMcDonald/umn_bootcamp_quiz/README.md

-# umn_bootcamp_quiz
+# UMN Bootcamp Quiz

-A sample code project to demonstrate the .reduce method to students.
+A sample code project to demonstrate the .reduce and .map methods to students.